HarvardPL/CIFC/README.md

 ## Coarse-grained Information Flow Control for Java-like languages

-### paper
+### Paper

-This document is the Coq formalization of our paper to be appear in S&P 2021: Co-Inflow: Coarse-grained Information Flow Control for Java-like Languages.([link](https://people.seas.harvard.edu/~chong/abstracts/XiangC2021.html))
+This document is the Coq formalization of our paper to appear in S&P 2021: Co-Inflow: Coarse-grained Information Flow Control for Java-like Languages.([link](https://people.seas.harvard.edu/~chong/abstracts/XiangC2021.html))

 ### Contents
 This document includes: